Big Daddy (wrestler): Other media

 Big Daddy had his own comic strip in Buster during the early 1980s drawn by Mike Lacey.
 In 1982 ITV planned to build a TV programme around 'Big Daddy' as a replacement for the popular children's Saturday morning Tiswas show.
-A pilot for Big Daddy's Saturday Show was shot and a series announced but Crabtree pulled out at the last moment, leaving the hastily renamed The Saturday Show presented by Isla St Clair and Tommy Boyd.
+A pilot for Big Daddy's Saturday Show was shot and a series announced but Big Daddy pulled out at the last moment, leaving the hastily renamed The Saturday Show presented by Isla St Clair and Tommy Boyd.

-A stage play by Brian Mitchell and Joseph Nixon, Big Daddy vs Giant Haystacks premiered at the Brighton Festival Fringe in East Sussex, England between 26–28 May 2011 and subsequently toured Great Britain.
+A stage play by Brian Mitchell and Joseph Nixon, Big Daddy vs Giant Haystacks, premiered at the Brighton Festival Fringe in East Sussex, England between 26–28 May 2011 and subsequently toured Great Britain.

-Big Daddy features on Luke Haines' 2011 album 9½ Psychedelic Meditations on British Wrestling of the 1970s, and early '80s as the owner of a Casio VL-Tone synthesizer.
+Big Daddy is referenced on Luke Haines' 2011 album 9 1/2 Psychedelic Meditations on British Wrestling of the 1970s & Early '80s, as the owner of a Casio VL-Tone synthesizer.

-In late 2021 Big Daddy had a Retro figure released through Chella toys for a 2022 Release.
+In late 2021, Big Daddy had a Retro figure released through Chella toys for a 2022 release.